 6. Take a supplement

 Get yourself on a good multivitamin supplement a few months before you start trying to get pregnant.
 For men, a supplement rich in antioxidants like vitamin C, E, selenium, zinc and garlic can support healthy sperm.
-Women should look towards a vitamin supplement that delivers the required dose of folate, iodine and vitamin D. Omega 3 is also important for both men and women as it influences the development of the baby’s brain and IQ.Stop smoking
+Women should look towards a vitamin supplement that delivers the required dose of folate, iodine and vitamin D. Omega 3 is also important for both men and women as it influences the development of the baby’s brain and IQ as is a probiotic with studies suggesting the growing importance of the microbiome of the womb in achieving pregnancy.

 You absolutely need to stop smoking if you want to get pregnant, as this can cause damage to the lining of the womb, the eggs and sperm, but also adversely affect the health of your child, and cause all sorts of complications in your pregnancy.
 You also need to minimise alcohol or ideally avoid it altogether, as it has also been linked to abnormalities in the baby.